North Cyprus | Road to Salamis

 - All Inclusive

-We fly into Ercan, via Istanbul.
+We fly from London to Istanbul.

 We spend the day in Famagusta, visiting Othello Castle built by the Lusignans in the 14th century which might have been the inspiration for Shakespeare’s play.
 In the afternoon we will experience the medieval remains of Famagusta during a walking tour.